-Ultimately what it boils down to is that the best diet for you is the one you can stick to - and provides you all of your nutritional needs for a long and healthy life.
+Ultimately what it boils down to is that the best diet for you is the one you can stick to - and provides you with all of your nutritional needs for a long and healthy life.
 There really is no one size fits all approach to healthy eating, and what works for one might not work for many others.
 So don’t feel the need to force something on yourself that just isn’t making you happy in the long run.
-Not to mention if it is making you feel out of whack, tired or just plain bad.
+Not to mention if it is making you feel out of whack, tired, or just plain bad.
 Listen to your body and choose the diet option that meets your needs.
 And when it comes to making sure you are getting all the required nutrients, speak with your doctor and work with a dietitian.

 Keto Diet Long Term

-When it comes to getting results on any diet, the key is consistency not perfection.
+When it comes to getting results on any diet, the key is consistency, not perfection.
 But maintaining ketosis over long periods of time requires some serious dedication and may be a challenge for many people.
 A keto diet can be quite restrictive and you’ll need to consider how long you are willing to commit to this type of meal plan.
 In addition, the longer you are restricting carb intake to such low levels, the more likely you are to encounter nutritional deficiencies if you aren’t monitoring your overall nutritional intake closely.
 This is where tracking your daily food intake and working with a dietitian can be extremely helpful.

 Poor nutrition is common on many popular diets when food quality is not carefully considered, especially when the diet eliminates major food groups and macros (49).

-It is also worth considering that majority of the research looking at the success of keto for weight loss has not been from long-term studies.
+It is also worth considering that the majority of the research looking at the success of keto for weight loss has not been from long-term studies.
 So even though ketosis is relatively safe, and early studies look promising, we aren’t 100% of how well this phenomenon works in the long run.